-Of course the sensor should drop to 0 when you bubble the water with a different gas than air or oxygen (e.g. $N_2$ or Argon) or when you add for example Sodium sulfite to your water solution.
+Of course the sensor should drop to low readings when you bubble the water with a different gas than air or oxygen (e.g. N_2 or Argon).
+When you add for example Sodium sulphite to your water solution the sensor should read 0 oxygen.

-Please note that it can take quite some time before the water reaches a zero oxygen level when bubbling with gas.
+Please note that it can take a long time before the water reaches a zero oxygen level when bubbling with gas.

-Software, Settings, Communication and connection to various dataloggers (including CTD's)
+Software, Settings, Communication and connection to various data loggers (including CTD's)